informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

 ### The right way

-Now that you have seen the wrong way to transfer back tokens, let's see the right way. **Tokens should be transferred back on the same path they were transferred**.
+Now that you have seen the wrong way to transfer back tokens, let's see the right way. **Tokens should be transferred back on the same path they were received**.

 __Correct Path__:
 ```mermaid